 Finish – Long, sweet, spicy, and smoky!

-Sweet: A straight bourbon whiskey from 75 percent corn, 20 percent rye, and 5 percent barley malt.
+Sweet: A straight bourbon whiskey from 75 percent corn, 21 percent rye, and 4 percent barley malt.
+(Source: from the old Seagrams plant, then called LDI now MGP)

 Age of the whiskies: all are 5 years or older.